 Application Materials Required

-- Resume, including the status of any bar memberships or applications for membership;
+- Current resume including the status of bar membership;

 - Official law school transcript;